-Procedure in case of mental disorder or other incapacity of a defendant
+Procedure in case of insanity or other incapacity of a defendant

-Inquiry by court as to mental disorder of defendant
+Inquiry by court as to insanity of defendant

-- 117. (1) When in the course of a trial or committal proceedings the court has reason to believe that the defendant is mentally disordered and consequently incapable of making his or her defence, it must inquire into the fact of such unsoundness. - (2) If the defendant is found to be mentally disordered and consequently incapable of making his or her defence, the court must postpone further proceedings in the case. - (3) If the case is one in which bail may be taken, the court may release the defendant on sufficient security being given that he or she will be properly cared for and prevented from doing injury to himself or herself or to any other person, and for his or her appearance before the court or an officer the court appoints for the purpose. - (4) If the case is one in which bail may not be taken, or if sufficient security is not given, the court must order the defendant to be detained in safe custody in a place and manner the court thinks fit and must transmit the court record or a certified copy of it to the Governor. - (5) Upon consideration of the record the Governor may by warrant under his or her hand directed to the court, order that the defendant be confined in a mental hospital or other suitable place of custody, and the court must give any directions necessary to carry out such order. - (6) A warrant of the Governor under subsection (5) is sufficient authority for the detention of the defendant until the Governor makes a further order in the matter or until the court that found the defendant incapable of making his or her defence orders him or her to be brought before it again in the manner provided by sections 118 and 119.
+- 117.4 (1) When in the course of a trial or committal proceedings the court has reason to believe that the defendant is of unsound mind and consequently incapable of making his or her defence, it must inquire into the fact of such unsoundness. - (2) If the defendant is found to be of unsound mind and consequently incapable of making his or her defence, the court must postpone further proceedings in the case. - (3) If the case is one in which bail may be taken, the court may release the defendant on sufficient security being given that he or she will be properly cared for and prevented from doing injury to himself or herself or to any other person, and for his or her appearance before the court or an officer the court appoints for the purpose. - (4) If the case is one in which bail may not be taken, or if sufficient security is not given, the court must order the defendant to be detained in safe custody in a place and manner the court thinks fit and must transmit the court record or a certified copy of it to the Governor.